medcomdk/MedComLandingPage/docs/assets/documents/TouchStoneGettingStarted.md

 ## 2 How to run a Touchstone test script based on use cases

-For information regarding how to run a Touchstone test script, please refer to:
+To be able to run TouchStone scripFor information regarding how to run a Touchstone test script, please refer to:
 [http://svn.medcom.dk/svn/drafts/TestProcedurer/Touchstone/MedcomTouchstoneTest/Guide%20to%20the%20mtt.docx](http://svn.medcom.dk/svn/drafts/TestProcedurer/Touchstone/MedcomTouchstoneTest/Guide%20to%20the%20mtt.docx)